-In compliance with ASC 855, Subsequent Events, the Fund has evaluated subsequent events through May 14, 2014, the date the financial statements were available to be issued and, in the opinion of management, there are no subsequent events which need to be disclosed.
+In compliance with ASC 855, Subsequent Events, the Fund has evaluated subsequent events through June 2, 2015, the date the financial statements were available to be issued.
+As disclosed above in footnote 9 on page 9, the Fund entered into a three-year operating lease during May 2015 for office space with a commencement date of August 1, 2015.
+In the opinion of management, there are no other subsequent events which need to be disclosed.